Max Litchfield

-Max Robert Litchfield (born 4 March 1995) is a British competitive swimmer who represented Great Britain in the 2016 Olympics, and the LEN European Aquatics Championships.
+Max Robert Litchfield (born 4 March 1995) is a British competitive swimmer who represented Great Britain at three Olympics, and the LEN European Aquatics Championships.
 He also swam for England in the 2014 Commonwealth Games.
+He competes internationally in freestyle and medley swimming events and swims for Energy Standard in the International Swimming League.

+Biography

-He competes internationally in freestyle and medley swimming events.
-Litchfield studies physiotherapy at Sheffield Hallam University.
-He currently represents Energy Standard in the International Swimming League.
-Litchfield is the son of former professional footballer, Peter Litchfield.
-His younger brother Joe Litchfield is also a swimmer.
+Litchfield was born in Pontefract, the son of former professional footballer, Peter Litchfield and his younger brother Joe Litchfield also being a swimmer.
+Litchfield studied physiotherapy at Sheffield Hallam University.

-Career

-Clubs

 Litchfield began his swimming journey under the wing of coach Andrew Wallace, at Doncaster Dartes Swimming Club, before moving to train at City Of Sheffield's top junior squad, in 2013.
 This move saw him qualify for the Glasgow Commonwealth Games, shortly after, in the 400m Individual Medley.
 Max now trains at the British Swimming Loughborough National Centre (NC).

-Achievements

 Litchfield swam at the 2014 Commonwealth Games in Glasgow where he finished 12th in both the 400m individual medley and the 1500m freestyle.
 He also turned out at the European Championships in Berlin in the same year where he finished fourth in the final of the 400m IM.
 He is a former World Junior Champion, having helped the 4 × 200 m freestyle team swim to gold in Dubai in 2013.

-At the Olympic trials in 2016 he clinched victory in the 400m IM in a time of 4:12.05 to dip under the qualification time for Rio 2016.
+At the Olympic trials in 2016, he clinched victory in the 400m IM in a time of 4:12.05 to dip under the qualification time for Rio 2016.
 He later competed at the 2016 Summer Olympics in Rio de Janeiro achieving a 5th place in his heat.
 In the finals session he improved his personal best further to place 4th in his first Olympic final.

 In 2018, he suffered an injury to the shoulder and withdrew from the Commonwealth Games.
 At the 2018 European Championships, Litchfield won a bronze in the 200 metre individual medley, his first major medal since the injury.
 He then won a silver in the 400 metre individual medley.